mcdemarco/the-new-kitchen-cookbook/poultry/crockpotChickenLegs.md

 The original recipe went for 3 1/2--4 hours on low.

 As usual, you can broil the chicken to crisp it up after cooking.

+Put three or four thighs skin down in the crockpot and sprinkle with the spices.
+No drying, oil, or rubbing is necessary.